meshik/bioinformatics-code-hub/README.md

 # Bioinformatics Code Hub
-A curated collection of code for bioinformatic analyses for anyone to learn and copy for their own analyses
+A curated collection of code for bioinformatic analyses for anyone to learn and copy for their analyses.
+If you can't find an analysis you want to perform, open an issue and the team will get to work.

 The following analyses are planned:
 1. Genomics